 It took the death of his much-loved 55 year old cousin (a sudden fatal heart attack) in May this year, to wake him up (not his wife’s nagging…).
 He contacted his cardiologist and told him to forget the treadmill, take him straight in for an angiogram.
 And the results were grim.
 As the cardiologist said, ‘a bit of mischief has been going on’ (my husband had two stents placed in 1997 so was on the heart watch list).

 Four weeks later it was into hospital and 5 bypass grafts were performed.
 (If you know anything about bypass operations, they do not perform a graft unless there is a 70% or more blockage.)
 For the next 7 days, the pain of recovering began.

 Back home again and then a visit to the GP’s nurse to check the stitches and get a blood test done.
 Diabetes Type 2 was diagnosed.

 Total Cholesterol 5.8 mmol/L

 Triglyceride: 2.5 mmol/L (high – normal < 2.0)

 Glucose: 8.0 mmol/L (High – normal 3.5 to 7.7)

 Meanwhile, I had recommended that hubby reads a book – Dr Steven Gundry’s Diet Evolution.

 Bingo!
+The time has come to release weight.
 Now he is on a “no grains, starchy vegetables, sugar and fruit” regime.
 And boy, is it working!
 The day of the operation he weighed 125 kgs and now he weighs just under 113kgs.
 In less than 6 weeks.
 He has found it easy to do because he enjoys growing and eating vegetables, and importantly he doesn’t feel hungry.
 Here is a list of Heart Healthy Food Groups.